nspcc-dev/neofs-dev-env/README.md

 can comment out services you don't want to start or add your own new services.

 You can find more information on each service in `docs` directory.

+Maybe you will find the answer for your question in [F.A.Q.](docs/faq.md)

+## Notable make targets

+`make help` will print the brief description of available targets.
+Here we describe some of them in a more detailed way.

+### up

+Start all Devenv services.

+This target call `pull` to get container images, `get` to download required artifacts, `vendor/hosts` to generate hosts file and then starts all services in the order defined in `.services` file.

+### down

+Shutdowns all services.
+This will destroy all containers and networks.
+All changes made inside containers will be lost.

+### hosts

+Display addresses and host names for each running service, if available.

+### clean

+Clean up `vendor` directory.

 ## Contributing